tomeshnet/prototype-cjdns-pi/README.md

 1. Run the following, then let the installation complete.
 After about 5 minutes the Pi will reboot:

     ```
+    $ wget https://raw.githubusercontent.com/tomeshnet/prototype-cjdns-pi/master/scripts/install && chmod +x install && ./install gui
+    ```

+     The script can be run without a curses interface by dropping the gui from the command line
+    ```
     $ wget https://raw.githubusercontent.com/tomeshnet/prototype-cjdns-pi/master/scripts/install && chmod +x install && ./install
     ```